1. The Speech Chain

-Process Knowledge Intention Decide how to achieve effect in listener World knowledge, empathy Meaning Create utterance having required meaning from words Meanings of words, grammar Utterance Look up word pronunciations in mental lexicon, decide on prosody Pronunciations of words, meaning of prosody Articulatory plan Execute motor plan for articulator movement Auditory consequences of articulation Articulation Aero-acoustic properties of articulation Sound Propagation of pressure waves from speaker to hearer.
+Process Knowledge Intention Decide how to achieve effect in listener World knowledge, empathy with listener Meaning Create utterance having required meaning from words The Grammatical Code: meanings of words, grammar Utterance Look up word pronunciations in mental lexicon, decide on prosody The Phonological Code: pronunciations of words, meaning of prosody Articulatory plan Execute motor plan for articulator movement Auditory consequences of articulation Articulation Aero-acoustic properties of articulation Sound Propagation of pressure waves from speaker to hearer.
 Stimulation of auditory system.
-Auditory response Explanation of audition in terms of word sequences Auditory consequences of articulation, pronunciation of words, likelihood of word sequences Word sequence Recover utterance meaning from word sequence Meanings of words, grammar Meaning Recover intention of speaker World knowledge, empathy Understanding
+Auditory response Explanation of audition in terms of word sequences Auditory consequences of articulation, pronunciation of words, likelihood of word sequences Word sequence Recover utterance meaning from word sequence Meanings of words, grammar Meaning Recover intention of speaker World knowledge, empathy with speaker Understanding

 Let's look at the stages of speech communication in more detail: